-The Curly Coated Retriever has a very unique coat that consists of tight curls which allows these dogs to shake off water in a matter of seconds after they have been swimming leaving them virtually dry.
-They are renowned for their skills in the field and highly prized for their retrieving abilities.
+The Curly Coated Retriever has a unique coat that consists of a mass of small crisp tight curls which allows these dogs to shake off water in a matter of seconds when wet leaving them virtually dry.
+The breed is thought to be one of the oldest “retrievers” around.
+They have always been renowned for their skills in the field and highly prized for their retrieving abilities.
 They have also become a popular choice both as companion dogs and family pets thanks to their striking coats and their very kind natures especially when they are around children.
-With this said, they are not the best choice for first-time dog owners because they need to be handled with a firm but gentle hand so they understand who is boss.
+With this said Curly Coated Retrievers are not the best choice for first-time dog owners because they need to be handled with a firm but gentle hand to help dogs understand who is boss.

 Curly Coated Retrievers have very distinct looking coats that offer them a tremendous amount of protection from the elements.
 They also have quite wedge-shaped heads when seen in profile and there's a slight stop with dogs boasting nice muzzles.
 Their nose can either be black or brown depending on a dog's coat colour.
 Their eyes are large and oval in shape being set obliquely on a dog's face.
 They can either be black or brown to match a dog's coat.

 A Curly Coat's ears are on the small side and they are set just above the level of a dog's eyes but always lie close to their head and they are well covered in tiny curls.
 These dogs have a strong jaw with a perfect scissor bite where their upper teeth neatly overlap their lower ones.
 Their necks are slightly arched and strong being moderately long flowing neatly down to a dog's well laid-back shoulders.